 These courses will provide you with the skills you will need to start a research degree and to find a career afterwards.
-The learning outcomes of the two courses closely map to the skills required by researchers at the first phase of their research careers articulated in the Researcher Development Framework (RDF) produced by Research Councils UK (RCUK) through Vitae.
+The learning outcomes of the two courses closely map to the skills required by researchers at the first phase of their research careers articulated in the Researcher Development Framework (RDF) produced by Vitae.